I THE ORIGINS AND EVOLUTION OF DATA PRIVACY LAWS

 Each Member State has a supervisory authority or authorities that enforce data protection and must ensure that there are remedies and enforcement arrangements.
 Enforcement can result in administrative and criminal proceedings imposing fines and imprisonment; civil damages claims; and bad publicity, damage to goodwill, brand image and loss of consumer trust.
 Therefore, it is important for any international franchise arrangement to implement appropriate data protection measures to avoid such enforcement actions.
 Under the GDPR, the supervisory authorities will have the power to fine organisations up to €20 million or 4 per cent of their total worldwide annual turnover for infringements of the new rules.

-1 Ruth Boardman is a partner, Francis Aldhouse is a consultant and Elizabeth Upton is a senior associate at Bird & Bird LLP.
+1 Ruth Boardman is a partner and Elizabeth Upton is a legal director at Bird & Bird LLP.
+Francis Aldhouse is a former Bird & Bird consultant.

 2 Samuel D Warren and Louis D Brandeis, 'The Right to Privacy', Harvard Law Review, Vol. 4, No. 5 (15 December 1890), pp. 193–220.